 We meet up again tonight for our Welcome Dinner.
 (Overnight Toronto) BD

 - Royal Ontario Museum

-Our day begins with a visit to the huge Royal Museum of Ontario (ROM).
+Today’s program features two extraordinary museums.
+We begin with a visit to the huge Royal Museum of Ontario (ROM).
 The ROM has an extraordinary collection of six million objects and is highly regarded for the excellence of its research and exhibitions.
 Following a comprehensive ROM highlights tour, we will have leisure time to explore aspects of the collection of particular interest.
 ROM’s holdings include a huge collection of Canadian material, a wonderful dinosaur gallery, a comprehensive, high quality Asian arts display and a fine series of Classical collections.
 There is also a noteworthy display of Egyptian material, including a large collection of mummies.